Skip to content

 MiniPlayer overlay on screen

-External Link — Allows you to enter any URL (such as a YouTube video) and play it on the canvas as a lighting source.
+• External Link: Enter any URL (such as a YouTube video) and play it on the canvas as a lighting source

 External Link player input